Line element: Identification of the square of the line element with the metric tensor

 Here the indices i and j take values 1, 2, 3, ..., n and Einstein summation convention is used.
 Common examples of (pseudo-) Riemannian spaces include three-dimensional space (no inclusion of time coordinates), and indeed four-dimensional spacetime.

 Line elements in Euclidean space

 Vector line element dr (green) in 3d Euclidean space, where λ is a parameter of the space curve (light green).

 Following are examples of how the line elements are found from the metric.

 Cartesian coordinates

-The simplest line element is in Cartesian coordinates - in which case the metric is just the Kronecker delta:
+The simplest line element is in Cartesian coordinates - in which case the metric tensor is just the Kronecker delta: